Gerry Dee: Publishing career

 In October 2012, Doubleday Canada published Dee's Teaching: It's Harder Than It Looks.
 Like Dee's sitcom Mr. D, Teaching is based on his ten years as a teacher.
 A national bestseller, the book came out in paperback in May 2013.

 Personal life

 Dee is the son of Scottish immigrant parents.
 He is a former high school physical education teacher.
-He was the first Canadian ever to win the prestigious San Francisco Comedy Competition.
+He was the first Canadian to win the San Francisco Comedy Competition.
 He played varsity hockey at St Francis Xavier University in Antigonish, Nova Scotia.
-Dee and his wife Heather have two daughters Alyce and Faith, as well as one son, Breton.
-His daughters played recurring roles on his comedy show Mr. D as Amanda-Susan (Alyce) and Faith (Faith), while his son appeared in the series finale as John.
-Gerry is a supporter of Celtic Football Club.
+Dee and his wife Heather have two daughters as well as one son, Breton.